dhruv-pratap/pandoc_resume/markdown/resume.md

     a platform that can sustain such growth.

     * The solution architecure was two-pronged.
 On the infrastructure front we moved an on-premise cloud based on OpenStack following industry leading DevOps practices.
 And on the application front we moved to a Microservice architecure based on CQRS [Command Query Responsbility Segregation] pattern using Spring and Axon Frameworks.
 I was a key member of the platform engineering group responsible for designing and developing the platform and was also given the responsibility of leading the engineering effort for payments module of the Consumer Loan Product.

     * My work of successfully delivering the Consumer Loans payments module was recognized by the senior leadership team and I was asked to lead the effort to onboard Barclays Credit Card product onto the platform, starting with Credit Card Benefits.
 As part of my role I had to act as a catalyst, onboard, mentor new folks and setup a whole new team of developers eventually.

     * Payments in cards space was seen as the most problematic area generating most of care calls and was selected to be the next space in cards after benefits that needed a revamp.
 I was asked to lead the effort to modernize the Credit Card Payments space and in process also onboard it to our on-premise hosted Kubernetes environment provided by OpenShift Container Platform.

-    * Currently leading teams of engineers to build Barclays next generation cards platform which will be able to support 50 million consumers with millions of daily transactions.
+    * Lead teams of engineers to build Barclays next generation cards platform which will be able to support 50 million consumers with millions of daily transactions.
 This platform is being build on CQRS [Command Query Responsibility Segregation] pattern which allows it to be scalable because of its non blocking & reactive nature, and serves the growing needs of our organization.
 The platform will also allow Barclays to migrate its application that are currently deployed on our private OpenShift Cloud to AWS in a phased manner.

 Jun 2010 - \ Jan 2012
 :   **PDX Inc** *(Sr Software Developer)*

-    *   Worked on production support on their product Enterprise Pharmacy system, a pharmacy management system which is used across majority of US pharmacies to fill prescriptions and perform chain-wide drug utilization review.
+    Worked on production support on their product Enterprise Pharmacy system, a pharmacy management system which is used across majority of US pharmacies to fill prescriptions and perform chain-wide drug utilization review.

 Nov 2009 - \ Jun 2010
 :   **Sungard (FIS)** *(Sr Software Engineer)*

-    *   Primarily worked as a senior developer on their product Aligne that was a highly configurable, flexible and modular multi-commodity software solution suite that integrates trading, risk/control, credit, fuels procurement, emissions compliance, back-office, treasury/finance and senior management information needs.
+    Primarily worked as a senior developer on their product Aligne that was a highly configurable, flexible and modular multi-commodity software solution suite that integrates trading, risk/control, credit, fuels procurement, emissions compliance, back-office, treasury/finance and senior management information needs.

 Nov 2006 - \ Nov 2009
 :   **Infosys** *(Sr Systems Engineer)*

-    *   In my tenure with Infosys I learned my trade as a developer on multiple Java projects for global clients such as British Telecom (UK), Telenet (Belgium) and Comcast Cable (US).
+    In my tenure with Infosys I learned my trade as a developer on multiple Java projects for global clients such as British Telecom (UK), Telenet (Belgium) and Comcast Cable (US).

 Software engineering practices I abide by